|NEWS BIOGRAPHY CONTACT REVIEWS RECORDINGS PHOTOS VIDEO ARTICLES EDITIONS|

 Julian Lloyd Webber

 At the age of sixteen Julian Lloyd Webber won a scholarship to the Royal College of Music and he completed his studies in Geneva with the renowned cellist, Pierre Fournier.
-Since then he has collaborated with an extraordinary array of musicians from Yehudi Menuhin, Lorin Maazel, Esa-Pekka Salonen and Georg Solti to Elton John and Stephane Grappelli.
+Since then he has collaborated with an extraordinary array of musicians from Lord Yehudi Menuhin, Lorin Maazel and Sir Georg Solti to Elton John and Stephane Grappelli.

-Julian is married to fellow cellist Jiaxin Cheng and is a passionate supporter of Leyton Orient football club.
-He was the London Underground's first official busker and was the only classical musician to perform at the Closing Ceremony of Olympics 2012.
+Julian is married to fellow cellist Jiaxin Cheng.
+He was the London Underground's first official busker and he was the only classical musician chosen to perform at the Closing Ceremony of Olympics 2012.
+In April 2014 Julian received the Incorporated Society of Musician's annual Distinguished Musician Award.

 For Jiaxin Lloyd Webber's biography and photo please click here.